cambridgeitcollege/CMD-Commands/README.md

 16. `comp` - Compare the contents of two files.
 17. `robocopy` - Robust file and directory copying tool.
 18. `sfc` - System File Checker to repair corrupted system files.
+20. `findstr` - Search for specific strings in files.
+21. `more` - Display the contents of a text file one page at a time.
+22. `sort` - Sort the contents of a text file.
+23. `xcopy /e` - Copy directories and subdirectories, including empty ones.
+24. `compact` - Compress or decompress files on an NTFS partition.
+25. `xcaccls` - Backup and restore NTFS permissions.
+26. `subst` - Associate a drive letter with a directory.
+27. `deltree` - Delete a directory and its subdirectories.
+28. `cipher` - Display or alter file encryption on NTFS volumes.
+29. `fsutil` - File system utility for managing various file system settings.
+30. `openfiles` - Display or disconnect open shared files and folders.

 ### Network Commands:

-19. `ipconfig` - Display network configuration information.
+30. `ipconfig` - Display network configuration information.
-20. `ping` - Test network connectivity.
+31. `ping` - Test network connectivity.
 21. `tracert` - Trace the route to a remote host.
 22. `netstat` - Display network statistics.
 23. `nslookup` - Look up IP addresses and domain names.